mosen/puppet-cups/README.md

         location    => "Main office",
         ppd         => "/Library/Printers/PPDs/Printer.ppd", # Full path to vendor PPD
         # OR
+        model       => "", # A valid model, you can list these with lpinfo -m, this is usually what you would call a
+                           # list of installed drivers.
-        model       => "", # A valid model, you can list these with lpinfo -m enabled     => true, # Enabled by default shared      => false, # Disabled by default options     => { media => 'A4' }, # Hash of options ( name => value )
+        enabled     => true, # Enabled by default shared      => false, # Disabled by default options     => { media => 'A4' }, # Hash of options ( name => value ), highly depends on the printer.
     }

-You can also set a number of default options which will apply to all printers by using the printer_defaults resource.
-For instance if you wanted to default the media option to 'A4' for all printers:

-    printer_defaults { "media":
-        ensure => present,
-        value  => "A4",
-    }

-You can also set printer_defaults to ensure => absent, if you want the option to be unset.
+- The easiest way to find out a list of valid options for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.

 ### Facts

 The module provides access to one additional facter fact "printers", which provides a comma separated list of installed printers.

-See the __lpadmin(8)__  manual page for more information on valid device-uri's.
-You can execute __lpoptions -l__ to list the valid options for the current printer.

-For more information refer to the CUPS administrators manual.
+For more information about printer options, models, and uri's, refer to the CUPS documentation.

 ### Bugs